-Enough.
-Just some words of warning: Must give up some views on physics you have become used to.
-Only then you can understand something new.
-Let's start with something concrete.
-Discuss the tricky issues when they arise.
+Enough of Talk.
+Just some words of warning: We must give up some views on physics you have become used to, only then you can understand something new.
+For example, a classical view of the world makes understanding quantum mechanics harder.
+Nevertheless, one can derive classical physics as an approximation of quantum physics, once one understands the latter sufficiently well.

+Let us start with something concrete, we will discuss the tricky issues when they arise.